rubienr/trainings/shell-commands/short-sessions/02-shell-script/README.md

 * shebang `#!`
 * debugging with script trace
 * get the script name and script directory
-* returning to the script path
 * variables
+* redirecting output
+* changing directories and returning to the script path
 * functions and a simple `if` clause

 In the end of the session we will obtain a fully working example.